-The New Testament Plan of Salvation-

 On the Day of Pentecost, when the New Testament church was inaugurated, the Holy Spirit filled all who were waiting for Him, and they all spoke with other tongues as the Spirit gave them utterance (Acts 2:4).
 Peter explained, “This is that which was spoken by the prophet Joel; And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh” (Acts 2:16-17).
 If God worked in this way in the days of the apostles, and we read of this same sign being used throughout Acts and the Epistles, then why do many modern Christians not expect this same experience today?
 Where does Scripture retract or alter this consistent pattern always observed in the New Testament?
 If we do not understand something, we should go slowly and see whether it is really in the Bible, lest we be found fighting against God and He would say to us as He did to Saul, “It is hard for thee to kick against the pricks” (Acts 9:5).

-How terribly this method has been changed and twisted today, as Peter's clear command in Acts 2:38 is typically replaced with the "sinner's prayer"!
+How terribly this method has been changed and twisted today, as Peter's clear command of repentance, water baptism, and Holy Spirit baptism detailed in Acts 2:38 is typically replaced with the so-called "sinner's prayer"!
 No wonder many churches do not have the results the apostles did.
 The record and pattern of Acts should be normative and expected in the church – not the exception!
 But over the course of history, the church has deviated from the Biblical pattern.
 In anticipation of this, Paul declared, “Though we, or an angel from heaven, preach any other gospel … let him be accursed” (Galatians 1:8).

-Receiving the Holy Ghost is a very definite experience with definite supernatural evidence.
-As is routine in the record of Acts, Peter and the Jewish Christians with him perceived that the household of Cornelius had received the Holy Ghost “because they heard them speak with tongues” (Acts 10:46).
-We should expect the same evidence today.
+Receiving the Holy Ghost is a very definite experience, accompanied by definite supernatural evidence.
+Peter and the Jewish Christians with him perceived that the household of Cornelius had received the Holy Ghost “because they heard them speak with tongues” (Acts 10:46).
+This was the same sign witnessed on the Day of Pentecost (Acts 2), and seen also in the account of the Spirit baptisms of the Ephesian believers (Acts 19).
+Since this is the consistent Biblical sign of the Spirit baptism in the early church, then we should expect the same evidence today.
 Because many people do not, they mistakenly believe that they have received the Holy Ghost when in fact they have not.
 It is often said that the Spirit is received automatically when one prays the "sinner's prayer".
 However, this modern invention is never witnessed in the New Testament Scriptures.
 The early church knew of no such "conversion experience."

 For this reason, there is much deadness in many churches and often a feeling that “something is missing” in the lives of many professing Christians.
 There is something missing – the authentic baptism of the Holy Ghost, as experienced by the New Testament church!